Pricing, bundling, and driver behavior in crowdsourced delivery: Computational study

 \subsection{Comparison to a sequential approach}

 In this section, we compare the benefits of the integrated approach introduced in this article to a method in which the decisions on bundle generation, compensation determination, and bundle offering are taken sequentially as in \citet{mancini_bundle_2022, macrina2024bundles}.
 The developed sequential method consists of three main steps.
 In its first step (whose details are given in \apdx) a diverse and extensive set of bundles (based on distances between items and their weights) for each depot and driver is generated.
-In the second step, optimal compensations are computed for each bundle generated in the first step.
-In this step, bundles with an acceptance probability below 80\% are filtered out, as over 96.92\% of the bundles in the best-known solutions are above this threshold.
-Similarly, bundles with expected savings less than 1.0 are discarded, consistent with a 98.16\% of the bundles in the best-known set.
-This step generates on average 4.57 times as many bundles as considered in H-DDC's MILP heuristic step, with the multiplier increasing as the number of tasks grows.
+In the second step, optimal compensations are computed for each bundle generated in the first step. \blue{In this step, bundles with an acceptance probability below 50\% are filtered out.
+Similarly, bundles with expected savings less than $0.1$ are discarded.} This step generates on average \blue{5.51} times as many bundles as considered in H-DDC's MILP heuristic step, with the multiplier increasing as the number of tasks grows.
 Finally, in the third step a solution is computed by solving the MILP \eqref{eq:milp} using the resulting set of bundles and their optimal compensation values.

 \cref{tab:gap_to_best_solution} reports average percentage gaps between the objective values of the sequential method and the best-known integrated solutions, computed as $\mathrm{gap}_\mathrm{BK} = \frac{\text{LB}_{\text{BK}} - \text{LB}_{\text{Seq}}}{\text{LB}_{\text{BK}}}$.
 Here, $\text{LB}_{\text{BK}}$ denotes the objective value from E-DDC for instances solved to optimality, and from H-DDC otherwise, since these provide the best-known values across all instances. $\text{LB}_{\text{Seq}}$ refers to the objective value obtained via the proposed sequential approach.
 We first observe that the integrated approach significantly outperforms the sequential method for all considered settings.
 Furthermore, these benefits increase with a decreasing number of tasks or drivers per task.
 These results clearly demonstrate the advantages of jointly optimizing bundle generation, compensation, and assignment decisions, especially when tasks or drivers are scarce.